Saturday, July 27, 2024

 -Lewis Mumford

-Kindred souls in unexpected places
+Kindred souls turn up in the most unexpected places

 "I feel a reassuring oneness with other people when I find that even my most intimate, anguished, socially inadmissible emotions and desires are known to others....
 Kindred souls—indeed, my selves otherwise costumed—turn up in books in the most unexpected places.
 Discovering them is one of the great rewards of a liberal education.
 If I quote liberally, it is not to show off book learning, which at my stage of life can only invite ridicule, but rather to bathe in this kinship of strangers."

-Chinese-American human geographer
+Yi-Fu Tuan Chinese-American human geographer

 Tuesday, January 19, 2021